Reconstructing Context with Sequence Models

 Explore how sequence models transform static embeddings into dynamic, context-rich generative AI.

-We’ve seen how techniques like TF-IDF and GloVe help computers understand word relationships.
+We’ve seen how techniques like TF-IDF and GloVe help computers understand the relationships between words.
 Think of them as LEGO bricks, each representing a word.
 They’re useful for spotting which words often appear together.
 The problem is that even advanced tools like GloVe always assign the same brick to a word.
 So “bank” looks identical whether we mean a financial institution or the side of a river.
 These are static embeddings.

 But language is more than a bag of bricks.
 Meaning comes from the sequence and context, how earlier words shape the ones that follow.
-To capture the whole story, we need models that don’t just store words but also remember their order and connections.
+To capture the entire story, we need models that not only store words but also remember their order and connections.

 That’s where sequence models come in.
 They’re like LEGO sets that not only give you the pieces but also keep track of how you assemble them, preserving the structure of the story.